ramchaik/nous/ReadMe.md

 Nous is an open-source personal knowledge assistant that allows you to interact with your personal documents and text files using natural language.
 It's designed with a focus on privacy, security, and local processing.

 ## Demo 🎥

+Note: For the demo, I personalized Nous using the Lord of the Rings Trilogy PDF.

 ![DEMO](docs/nous-demo.gif)